vil-helm/alchemist-intellij-plugin/README.md

 If you want to create a project with the plugin, you just follow the instructions below:

 1. Open IntelliJ.
-Be sure to be on the welcome screen of Intellij.
+Be sure to be on the welcome screen of IntelliJ.
 If you are not on it, you probably are on a project window, so select _File_ and then _Close project_.
 You must be here: ![IntelliJ Welcome Screen](https://www.jetbrains.com/help/img/idea/2018.2/ideaWelcomeScreen.png)

 2. Select _Create New Project_.